metazool/generative-infracgi/README.md

 # generative-infracgi
-A generative version of the InfraCGI project
+A generative version of the Infrastructure CGI project.
+Comedy value only, not affiliated with [InfraCGI](https://infracgi.com/)

 ## Contents